Join us for this free & open to the public lecture on spiders.

 Below are the list of programs & events we are working on.
 Be sure to check back frequently to find out more.

 Sept.
-11-13: Books & Books Flower Show, a joint FRML and PMAGC fundraiser
+11-13: Books & Blooms Flower Show, a joint FRML and PMAGC fundraiser

 Dec.
 6: Club Holiday Gathering & DIY Greens Making (for PMAGC members only)